goshanraj-g/goshanraj-g/README.md

 I'm interested in software development, and machine learning!

 ## About Me
-→  interning as a software engineer @ IBM starting in Winter →  currently doing research in sports analytics & data @ McMaster University<br>
+→  interning as a software engineer @ IBM starting in Winter<br>
+→  currently doing research in sports analytics & data @ McMaster University<br>
 →  studying computer science at McMaster University<br>
 →  i'm into fitness, cars, sports and exploring new places